Forin2001/Entrance-Pharmacy-Databse/README.md

 ('118 Pharmacy', '118 Pharmacy Ltd', '9 High Street, Walsall Wood, WALSALL, WS9 9LR, UK', 1112046, 'Registered'),
 ('3Q Pharmacy', 'KRG Healthcare Limited', '3 Queen Street, WELLINGBOROUGH, Northamptonshire, NN8 4RW, UK', 1105385, 'Registered');

-# This is a command used to import data from a CSV file in to a particular
+# Command used to import data from a CSV file in to a particular table.
-table which in this case is pharmacylocation.
+Which in this case is pharmacylocation.

 \copy pharmacylocation (trading_name, owner_name, current_address, gphc_registration_number, status)
 FROM '/path/to/your/pharmacylocation.csv'